What is Reserve?

-Watch this introduction video to know exactly why we built Reserve Protocol:
+Watch this introduction video to know exactly why we built Reserve protocol:

-Our long term goal
+Our long-term goal

 Taking a look at the history of currency reveals that, whenever a major world empire gives way to the next one, the value of the currency that the empire issued tumbles.
-Besides this phenomenon having happened with currencies such as The Dutch Guilder & The British Pound, recent speculation Ray Dalio states that “the US dollar is not destined to remain the world’s reserve currency”.
+Besides this phenomenon having happened with currencies such as The Dutch Guilder & The British Pound, recent speculation by Ray Dalio states that “the US dollar is not destined to remain the world’s reserve currency”.

 Bloomberg reported that “His concern — shared by BlackRock Inc.’s Larry Fink, among others — is that swelling U.S. budget deficits will eventually irk big buyers overseas.
 You easily could have a 30 percent depreciation in the dollar as the Fed has little choice but to monetize the national debt.”